Annual Reports

 Safeguarding Adults Reviews (SARs)

 The Board continues to be busy with several notifications being submitted throughout the year.
-Details of the two published SARs from the reporting period and the Second National Analysis can be found below.
+Details of the two published SARs from

 Learning and Development